 But before we get to that, we’ll let the FMCSA (Federal Motor Carrier Safety Administration) have a last word.
 According to their maintenance regulations, carriers must have a program in place to “systematically inspect, repair and maintain, or cause to be systematically inspected, repaired and maintained, all motor vehicles and intermodal equipment subject to [their] control.”

-Whether you’re an owner-operator with one tractor and trailer, or someone in charge of a fleet of thousands of rigs, you must perform preventative maintenance on your equipment.
+Whether you’re an owner-operator via Kansas City trailer leasing or someone in charge of a fleet of thousands of rigs, you must perform preventative maintenance on your equipment.

 The FMCSA doesn’t give any guidance as to what exactly that’s supposed to look like.
 That’s where this blog comes in.
 So, what does a preventative maintenance program look like?

 There are three main pieces of any good PM program: timing, the inspection itself and records.

 How often should you perform preventative maintenance?
 Checking for cracked windshields or paintless dent repair for dent damage needs to happen more often than removing wheels to inspect those disk brakes.
 And batteries probably need to be checked more often than fuel filters.
 And if anything is leaking, that needs to be taken care of as soon as possible.
 So the answer is: it depends.

 That’s why many PM programs – including ours – come in a few different schedules.
 To learn more about a PM program that makes sense for your truck(s), you can always contact us!